 Women’s Energy Bodies – Phases and Life Cycles

 I have been wanting to do this post for some time.
 The cycles of women’s energy bodies is a neglected area, within both conventional and new age spiritual teachings, and also within both mainstream and alternative healing systems.
-Note that I am not a healer, so my primary interest in this subject is spiritual – how knowledge and use of our various energy systems can contribute to our spiritual growth, mostly through experiences that are only available when we have full access to our personal power.
+My primary focus in this particular article is spiritual – how knowledge and use of our various energy systems can contribute to our spiritual growth, mostly through experiences that are only available when we have full access to our personal power.
 These kinds of teachings are primarily found in Vajrayana Buddhism and Kundalini Yoga traditions, but I have also found some in various shamanic traditions, pagan traditions, the medieval Christian women mystics, Kabbalah, and Sufism.
+There are also energy healing modalities that talk about these shifts in the context of a women’s reproductive phases.

 I am using the generic term ‘energy body’, because I am trying to write from outside any one particular tradition, each of which have their own terms and mappings.
 This post is too high-level to compare and contrast the various mappings, but I welcome any comments on the subject.
 I also don’t have space to provide references for everything I am saying – this is my own take anyway – but I have included a few book suggestions at the end for those interested.